pilpul/AppKpok/README.md

 ##What it does:

-Mails to our mailinglist are pushed to a couchDB.
+Mails to our mailinglist are pushed to a mongoDB (code not yet released).
 The app(-to-be) fetches it from there, save them to the localStorage of the browser and displays them.
-At the moment this is ab webapp that runs in any (uptodate) browser.
+At the moment this is a webapp that runs in any (uptodate) browser.
 Phonegap makes installable APKs and may later be used to access native Android functionalities.

 ##I'm using